altiris4ever/symantec_swv_sws_tools/README.md

 All outputs are shown in notepad from log files, and so they can be copyed and edited on all windows machines.

 Latest features are:
-- Check if the computer/ip you want to access is on, and the reply time in ms. Warn us it may not excist if it is turned of.
-Check if your user has the needed admin access to c$ drive and warns if you don't have
+- Check if the computer/ip you want to access is on via ping, and then the reply time is shown in ms. Warn us it may not excist if it doesn't reply to ping.
+Then check if your user has the needed admin access to c$ drive and warns if you don't have

 - Show reboot time on computer if streaming agent is installed.